-Like other startup stories, Harley-Davidson’s origins are humble.
-It didn’t start in a garage but a small, wooden shed in Milwaukee with the words “Harley-Davidson Motor Company” scrawled across the door.
+Like many other startup stories, Harley-Davidson hails from humble roots.
+It didn’t start in a garage, but a small, wooden shed in Milwaukee with the words “Harley-Davidson Motor Company” scrawled across the door.

 It was there that William S. Harley and Arthur Davidson constructed their first motorcycle in 1903 after Harley designed and completed the blueprint for the motorized bicycle two years prior.
 Soon, the bike would be picked up by a Chicago dealer, creating the need for a bigger production facility.

 - Year established: 1969

 - Current value: $8.35 billion (parent company Newell Brands)